rbardou/fungame/README.md

 # Fungame

-Fungame is a library which provides simple game development tools for OCaml.
+Fungame is a library which provides game development tools for OCaml.

 Currently, Fungame is based on SDL, but the goal is to be abstract enough that one could make a Javascript version using `js_of_ocaml` and canvas.